What Real Moms Wish They Knew Before They Had Kids

 So, I decided to kick off a conversation.

 My staff and I started group texts with our mom pals and some of the women in our families.
-We heard moms talk about how hard breastfeeding can be for some women, about how grateful they were to have hired a doula (or how much they regretted not having one), how they wished they considered that the baby blues or depression could happen to them.
+We heard moms talk about how hard breastfeeding can be for some women, about how grateful they were to have hired a doula (or how much they regretted not having one), and how they wished they considered that the baby blues or depression could happen to them.
 And of course, someone always mentions the exhaustion!

 I have to say, I wish I would have done this little experiment much sooner in my parenting life.
 The conversations have been so smart and full of encouragement.
 (If you want to see some of the highlights from those conversations, read all the way to the end!)

-Now, if you’re a Type A perfectionist who wants to win at all the things (like me) then of course doing all the practical things like getting your finances in order, reading parenting books, and delegating meal deliveries for after baby arrives will give you a lot of peace of mind.
+Now, if you’re a Type A perfectionist who wants to win at all the things (like me) then of course doing all the practical things like getting your finances in order, reading parenting books, and delegating meal deliveries for after the baby arrives will give you a lot of peace of mind.
 Of course, if you can make those things happen, please do.

 However, I want to pose a different idea: